 Motorhome Winterisation New Motorhomes

 Many new motorhomes are all now winterised.
-A popular choice is to use either the Truma or Alde systems.
-Motorhomes such as McLouis Fusion in the UK use the Truma CP Plus with LCD control panel.
+A popular choice is to use either the Trauma or Alde systems.
+Motorhomes such as McLouis Fusion in the UK use the Trauma CP Plus with an LCD control panel.
 This is a Combi 6E heating system with air ventilation.
-This has an integrated heating elements and runs in gas, electric or mixed mode.
+This has integrated heating elements and runs in gas, electric or mixed mode.
 The very effective system is fast, providing hot water heating, in a very short time.
 Also, this system is renowned for very low power consumption.
-Launching any new model, it is all about specification and heating and air conditioning are important.
+Launching any new model is all about specification and heating and air conditioning are important.
 Knowing that some of the best heating and insulation systems are being used.
 This does provide peace of mind.
 Something, that the McLouis Fusion is achieving.
 Now being introduced to the UK market.
 The McLouis Fusion has lots to offer on a winter holiday.